Senior school handbook

-- an enthusiasm for learning;
+- An enthusiasm for learning;

-- motivation to make the most of opportunities offered; and,
+- Motivation to make the most of opportunities offered; and,

-- an ability to be accountable and responsible for one’s own actions.
+- An ability to be accountable and responsible for one’s own actions.

-Students and Families should understand that this electronic handbook is a guide to be used in selecting programs/subjects and is not intended to be all encompassing.
+Students and families should understand that this electronic handbook is a guide to be used in selecting programs/subjects and is not intended to be all encompassing.
 Only after thorough and extensive research should final subjects be selected.
-Individual subject selection forms are located in the relevant sections of the Senior School Handbook and can be downloaded and printed.
-If students require a hardcopy, it will be available at the Senior School Office.
+Individual subject selection forms are located in the relevant sections of the senior school handbook and can be downloaded and printed.
+If students require a hardcopy, it will be available at the Senior School office.

 For detailed Information about VCE, VCAL, Units of work, expectations and much more, please see the Student Handbook FAQ’s below which supports this Senior School Handbook.

+On Wednesday 14th July at 7:00 we are holding the Senior Sub School Information Evening at the college.
 The Evening provides families of Year 9 and 10 students with information surrounding the possible pathways for students to undertake during senior school at Lyndhurst Secondary College.

 Year 9 into 10